C5H8NNaO4/cv/src/data/descriptions/experience/pixelpark/en.md

-* Built a mature frontend with React on Next.js with CoreMedia as CMS.
+* As the main Frontend Developer in an ongoing project at Digitas Pixelpark, contributed to developing a state-of-the-art frontend solution using React on Next.js, and integrating CoreMedia as CMS
-* Implemented components based on provided Figma files.
-* Mainted a high quality codebase with strict ESLint rules.
+* Translated complex Figma designs into functional, reusable components, ensuring a well-structured codebase adhering to strict ESLint standards
-* Attained experience working in an experienced SCRUM team.
-* Presented results in regular sprint reviews.
+* Actively engaged within the SCRUM team, driving project progress and enthusiastically participating in sprint reviews to refine and enhance project outcomes, contributing significantly to the success of the project at Digitas Pixelpark